ryqndev/learn-ryqn-dev/src/content/learning-about-http-requests/README.md

 ## What are HTTP requests?

 HTTP is the most common way to communicate through the internet.
 You make HTTP requests everyday without even realizing it.
-Whenever you go on a website, you are making an HTTP request.
-We can think of HTTP requests as the way pass information through the internet - the mail service for the web.
+Whenever you go on a website, you are making an HTTP request. **We can think of HTTP requests as a way we pass information through the internet** - like a mail service for the web.
 Here's an example:

-If I go to https://google.com, I am making an HTTP request to the Google server asking them to give me their homepage.
-The Google server then returns an HTML file (called a response or HTTP response) and then displays it as a webpage.
+If I go to https://google.com, I am making an **HTTP request** to the Google server asking them to give me their homepage.
+The Google server then returns an HTML file (called a **response** or **HTTP response**) and then displays it as a webpage.

 First, I enter the website url (the url tells which server to make a request to)
 ![Typing https://google.com in the browser](./assets/inputting-url.png)